sempercuriosus/e-com-backend/README.md

   - ProductTag
   - Tag
 - Seed the database with test data
--

-- This is designed to
+- This will interact with the database to follow CRUD Operations for data to
-  - pull data from several tables
-  - insert
-  -
-  -
+  - Create
-  -
+  - Return
-  -
+  - Update
--
+  - Delete

 ### Built With<a id="#built-with"></a>